Updated Jun 18, 2026§ For Everyday Items

 How does Google Find Hub compare to Apple Find My in network size?

-Apple Find My runs on over 2 billion active Apple devices globally.
+Apple Find My runs on over a billion active Apple devices globally.
 Google Find Hub covers 1 billion+ Android phones running Google Play Services.
 In dense cities, both networks deliver frequent updates.
 In rural areas, Find My's larger network typically means faster location pings.
-Dual-network trackers like Pebblebee Clip 5 give you access to both from a single device.
+Dual-network trackers like Pebblebee Clip 5 let you choose either network on a single device, but only one stays active after setup.
+If a tag's position stops refreshing entirely, our troubleshooting walkthrough covers the usual causes.